 - Vice President

-- National Board Members: One member of the National Board will be selected from each state, the District of Columbia and Canada.
+- National Board Members: Ten members of the National Board will be selected from each of five regions.

 - Officers and National Board Members of NCCO must be Regular Members at the time of election or appointment.

 - The Executive Board of NCCO will be comprised of the five elected officers, plus the Chief Editor of Publications (ex officio and non-voting).

 - The Chief Editor of Publications shall be a non-elected Officer of NCCO, appointed by the Executive Board.